πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Test the 4-Prong or 7-Way Connector: What Each Pin Should Read

 Identify whether your Tundra uses a 4-prong flat connector, a 7-way RV blade connector, or both.
-A 4-way connector handles the basic lighting functions and ground, while a 7-way connector adds circuits such as trailer brakes, 12V power, and reverse lights.
+A 4-way connector handles the basic lighting functions and ground, while a 7-way connector adds circuits such as trailer brakes, 12-volt power, and reverse lights.

 Record each reading.
 Good notes help you confirm whether your repair fixed the circuit or only changed the symptom.